Enjoy4334/Check-url-python/README.md

 ### Check-url-python

 > **This is the script check if website exists.Checking if the URL is correct.
-If the connection to the website results in Tru then the file writes status_code_200.txt and status_code_400.txt otherwise.**
+If the connection to the website results in True then the file writes status_code_200.txt and status_code_400.txt otherwise.**